UpstreetAI/mcp-server/README.md

 # TypeScript MCP Server

-A server for managing MCP (Model Context Protocol) providers.
+A server for running stdio MCP servers on the network.